ckeditor/ckeditor4-docs/docs/guide/dev/features/uitypes/README.md

 The **default behavior of an editor with fixed UI can be customized**, though:

-* {@link guide/dev/features/toolbarlocation/README Toolbar position} can be configured with the CKEDITOR.config.toolbarLocation option.
+* {@link guide/dev/features/toolbarlocation/README Toolbar position} can be configured with the {@linkapi CKEDITOR.config.toolbarLocation CKEDITOR.config.toolbarLocation} option.
 * The editing area size can be adjusted automatically also when fixed UI is used &mdash; check the {@link guide/dev/features/autogrow/README Auto Grow} feature.
 * The editor size can be controlled manually by using the resize handle located at the bottom of the interface.
 This feature is provided through the [Editor Resize](https://ckeditor.com/cke4/addon/resize) plugin and is available in Standard and Full editor distributions.